aschulm/battor/README.md

     $ sudo make install

 #### User permission
-To run BattOr without root on Linux you will need to add the BattOr to your udev rules.
+To run BattOr without root on Linux you will need to add your user to the "dialout" group.
+You need to logout and login for these settings to take effect.

-    $ sudo su
+    $ sudo usermod -a -G dialout <userName>
-    $ echo 'SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", GROUP="plugdev", MODE="0660"' > /etc/udev/rules.d/99-libftdi.rules
-    $ udevadm control --reload-rules
-    $ udevadm trigger

 ### Systrace